hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 Table name is <ins>/testbinarytable1volume/notifications</ins>. **attributes** and **metrics** are column families.

-**Note**: In EDF Database Binary Table, the table name is by default a path in the File System.
+**Note**: In Ezmeral Data Fabric Database Binary Table, the table name is by default a path in the File System.
 You can change the style of the table name to be like in Apache HBase, refer to👉: [Mapping to HBase Table Namespaces](https://docs.datafabric.hpe.com/70/UpgradeGuide/.MappingTableNamespace-HBase-DBbinary_2.html).

 ### Build and Run The MapReduce Application